Bosch-0/Project-Muggle/README.md

 ### Bitcoin Core design system v1.0

-v1.0 will focus on branding and content guidelines as well as provide a resources library for things like figma files, templates, a glossary, guides, presentation kits and designer workflows.
+A design system will be pivitol in on-borading new designers and making the design implementation process more seamless. v1.0 will only focus on branding and content guidelines as well as provide a resources library for things like figma files, templates, a glossary, guides, presentation kits and designer workflows.

 Aiming to develop this design system using [catalog](https://www.catalog.style/).
 I have started developing this and will create a repo anyone can contribute to soon.
 I chose catalog because is quite intiutative to use so non-technical designers should not have an issue contributing.
 Furthermore, many designers are also familiar with web frame works like React (which Catalog is written in) making more technical changes easier to do.